-So in 2019, make it a goal to stop comparing your career, business, relationships, appearance or whatsoever with that of others.
-You will be surprised how an attitude of gratitude and a heart of thankfulness can lead to many open doors and an amazing 2019.
+So this year, make it a goal to stop comparing your career, business, relationships or anything else with that of others.
+You will be surprised how an attitude of gratitude and a heart of thankfulness can lead to many open doors and an amazing 2021.

 If you keep overscheduling you might be suffering from the ‘yes’ syndrome.
 Always wanting to help people so you say ‘yes’ without even thinking or checking whether it fits into your schedule.
 Overscheduling will cause you to always be busy and have less time to complete certain projects because you said ‘yes’ to too many things.

 Setting your priorities is one of the main things that will help you overcome overscheduling.
 If you really cannot do something, you do not have to force yourself to do it.
 You do not have to attend ‘every’ event or meeting you are invited to unless it ticks off something on your priority list.

 So before you say ‘yes’, here are a few things you might want to consider:

 - Am I saying yes without really thinking about it?

 - Am I saying yes just because I feel bad or guilty?

 - Is my ‘yes’ delaying me or leading me closer to my goals?